 After three years at Wesleyan, Mangen moved from Division II to Division I as the No. 1 assistant coach of Wright State (OH).
 He also served as swimming and diving recruiting coordinator for both programs.
 While at WSU, the program regained the Horizon League conference championship two of three years and added a second place finish.
 The athletic accomplishments while at WSU included three NCAA Division I qualifying swims, five Horizon League records, 13 school records, 29 individual conference championship swims, and four relay conference titles.

 Coach Mangen resides in Dade City, FL with his wife Melissa.
-The couple has one son John Michael and a dog named Drake.
+The couple has one son, John, a daughter, Reese, and a dog named Drake.